pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 new_values = [-1, 0, 1.0]
 with model:
     # Switch out the observations and use `sample_posterior_predictive` to predict
+    # We do not need to set data for the outputs because we told the model to always link the shape of the output to the shape
+    # of the input.
     pm.set_data({"x_shared": new_values})
     post_pred = pm.sample_posterior_predictive(trace)
 ```